amiroudiallo-dev/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deleting file in a directory
+script that deleting a directory